WWW.SARASAUTISMSITE.COM

 I handed him the article…I watch his eyes move through the article.
 “You’ve been misinformed…parents are being deceived into thing vaccinations are causing autism.
 This is simply not true.
 Clay is much more likely to get smallpox than autism,” he says, wheeling his stool closer and pointing his finger.

-Where this becomes tricky, in my thoughts, is whether or not there is a clear picture of the child’s developmental progress.
 Was the child meeting all of his or her developmental milestones BEFORE the vaccine?
 Denial is our worst enemy.
-I do think though, that doctors could give ‘shots’ on a conservative timeline.
+I do think though, that doctors could give ‘vaccinations’ on a conservative timeline.
 Let the tot’s immune system recover between each dose.
-Does that seem reasonable?

 16% Finally home, I hurry to the den and turn on the computer.
 I place my fingers on the keyboard and type “AUTISM”.
 My pinky finger hangs over the Enter key.
 My fear has a definition.
 I am afraid of what I might find.